About this course

 Meet the rest of the team

-Visit our academic team pages to find out more about our approach to teaching, our partners and our research interests.
+Visit our academic team pages to find out more about our approach to teaching, our partners and research interests.

-Data Analysis
+Data Analysis (20 cp)

-Gain an introduction to important statistical ideas and their application using modern software.
+This gives you an introduction to important statistical ideas and their application using modern software.
 You will explore data analysis, probability, statistical inference and statistical modelling.

-Introduction to Abstract Algebra
+Introduction to Linear Algebra and Computation (20 cp)

-Investigations in Analysis
+Investigations in Analysis (20 cp)

 Develop a range of skills appropriate to conducting open-ended mathematical investigations.
 Learn about the importance of rigour and techniques of proof in mathematical contexts.

-Differential Equations and Modelling
+Differential Equations (20 cp)

-Extend your knowledge of calculus, differential equations and linear algebra, and gain an introduction to difference equations, the eigenproblem and transform methods.
+Extend your knowledge of calculus, differential equations and linear algebra, and gain an introduction to difference equations, the Eigen problem and transform methods.

-Probability and Statistical Inference
+Probability and Statistical Inference (20 cp)

-Advanced Calculus
+Advanced Calculus (20 cp)

 Broaden your knowledge, understanding and skills in advanced higher calculus to topics including Fourier series, partial differential equations and complex analysis.

-Mathematical Enterprise
+Mathematical Enterprise (20 cp)

 In this module you’ll work in small teams to develop a plan for a new business or enterprise, using your mathematical skills to showcase the viability of your venture.
 This module is run in conjunction with Nottingham's Creative Quarter and you’ll work with several local businesses to create business plans.